EOEPCA/proc-comm-lib-argo/README.md

 ## About The Project

- proc_comm_lib_argo is a shared library to provide to ADES Core the means to be able to create and submit Argo Workflows.
+ *proc_comm_lib_argo* is a shared library to provides the means to be able to create and submit Argo Workflows.

 ### Built With